moj-analytical-services/user-guidance/source/documentation/apps/rshiny-app.md

 1. Check that the user is authorised to access the app:
    1. Log in to the [control panel](https://controlpanel.services.analytical-platform.service.justice.gov.uk/).
    2. Navigate to the app detail page.
+   3. Choose the right deployment environment (dev/prod)
-   3. Check if the user's email address is listed under 'App customers'.
+   4. Check if the user's email address is listed under 'App customers'.
-   4. If it is not, refer them to the app owner to obtain access.
+   5. If it is not, refer them to the app owner to obtain access.
 2. Check that the user is using the correct email address – there is sometimes confusion between @justice and @digital.justice email addresses.

-##### "Access denied" error, having entered email address and clicked link
+##### "Access denied" error, having entered email address and copied the one-time passcode into the login page

-1. Check that the user is not trying to use the same link to access the app multiple times – links expire after the first user and a new one must be requested.
-2. Check that the user is trying to access the app using Chrome or Firefox – if links automatically open in Internet Explorer, they may need to copy and paste the link without clicking it into Chrome or Firefox.

-Sometimes the link doesn't work because it gets accessed by a system such as anti-virus software, spam filters or the email client's 'link previewer' (e.g. to display the web page when you hover over the link).
-In this case, you should sign in using a one-time passcode, as described above in [access the app](#access-the-app) section.
+Please follow the same steps above to check whether the user is in the customer list of the app.

 ##### "IP x.x.x.x is not whitelisted"

-Check that the user is trying to access the app from one of the trusted networks specified in `deploy.json`.
+Check that the user is trying to access the app from one of the trusted networks listed on app's app-detail from Control panel

+The app admin can modify the IP_Ranges on the app's app-detail detail page.

 ##### Other troubleshooting tips

 - Check that they are trying to access the app using a URL beginning with `https://` not `http://`.
-- Look for similar issues log in the [`analytics-platform` repository](https://github.com/ministryofjustice/analytics-platform/issues).
+- Look for similar issues log in the [`data-platform-support` repository](https://github.com/ministryofjustice/data-platform-support/issues).
 - Try asking the user to clear their cookies by visiting https://alpha-analytics-moj.eu.auth0.com/logout and try again.

 In addition the AP team can: